 Last year, NDMA was found in the heartburn drug Zantac and other drugs containing ranitidine, which resulted in sweeping recalls and the eventual withdrawal of the drugs this year when it was determined that levels of NDMA could increase to unsafe levels even under normal storage conditions.
 On April 2, 2020, the FDA recommended the removal of all prescription and over-the-counter versions of ranitidine, the active ingredient in the heartburn and acid reflux medicine Zantac, as well as generics.

 Attorneys with Beasley Allen Law Firm are currently investigating claims of those who have used Zantac, which was voluntarily recalled from the market on Sept.
 13, 2019, and withdrawn on April 1, and has been linked to certain types of cancer, including liver, bladder, stomach, colon, kidney and pancreatic cancer.
-If you or a loved one was a regular user of Zantac or any other product containing ranitidine and have been diagnosed with cancer, we would like to talk with you.
+If you or a loved one were a regular user of Zantac or any other product containing ranitidine and have been diagnosed with cancer, we would like to talk with you.
 Contact Frank Woodson, one of our leading pharmaceutical attorneys in charge of Zantac cancer claims.